 Our water and waste water services are dependent on the weather and climate.

-Scientific evidence tells us that the climate is changing due to human greenhouse gas emissions.
+Scientific evidence tells us that the climate is changing at an unprecedented rate because of human greenhouse gas emissions.

 We've already seen early signs of this change, plant's leaf buds are opening earlier each Spring and sea levels are rising along our coastline.
-Latest research has found that rainfall has become more intense.
+Latest observed weather data is showing changes to rainfall patterns in our region, for example with more of our winter rainfall falling in fewer but heavier rainfall events.

-In the coming decades, our winters are likely to be warmer and wetter and our summers drier and hotter.
+There is overwhelming scientific consensus that our weather will become variable in the coming decades.
+Winters are likely to be warmer and wetter and our Summers drier and hotter.
 There are also likely to be more frequent and more extreme weather events which can cause significant damage and disruption, for example storms which can cause flooding.

 What we're doing about climate change